NLnetLabs/cascade/doc/manual/source/installation.rst

    an older version.

    Before updating, delete all state and policy files.
 Note that **this will delete signing keys stored on disk**.
-Signing keys stored in HSMs will NOT be affected but Cascade will no longer know about them.
-If left behind HSM signing keys are no longer wanted you will need to remove them manually.
+Signing keys stored in HSMs will **not** be affected but Cascade will no longer know about them.
+If HSM signing keys that are left behind are no longer wanted, you will need to remove them manually.

    First stop Cascade, using systemd if in use on your system: